Building a Self Improving AI Assistant from 10 Markdown Files

 0→1 BUILDS

-OpenClaw follows a hub-and-spoke architecture where the Gateway acts as the central hub, routing messages from any channel into a shared agent and memory backend:
+OpenClaw follows a hub-and-spoke architecture where a Gateway routes messages from any channel into a shared agent and memory backend:

 flowchart TB